A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Literature review

-In order to prevent low accuracies when training data are plagued by uncertainty, RO techniques are applied in the SVM context.
+In order to prevent low accuracies in the classification process when training data are plagued by uncertainty, RO techniques are applied in the SVM context (\cite{WanPar2014}).
 In \cite{Bhat2004} hyperellipsoids around data points are considered, and the robust model results in a SOCP problem.
-A tractable robust counterpart of the classical SM-SVM approach is derived in \cite{BerDunPawZhu2019}.
+A tractable robust counterpart of the linear SM-SVM approach is derived in \cite{BerDunPawZhu2019}.
 The authors robustify the model by considering additive and bounded-by-norm perturbations in the training data.
 In \cite{ElGLan2003} the binary classification problem under feature uncertainty is formulated with uncertainty sets in the form of hyperrectangles and hyperellipsoids around input data.
 The same choices of uncertainty sets is made in \cite{FacMagPot2022}, where the RO extension of the linear SVM variant presented in \cite{LiuPot2009} is proposed.
-The reader is referred to \cite{WanPar2014} for a survey on linear SVM model under uncertainty.
+In this work, we further extend such approach by formulating a robust SVM model tailored for a general class of bounded-by-$\ell_p$-norm uncertainty sets.
+This improves the generalization capability of the model as the choice of the $\ell_p$-norm can be made according to the information available on the training dataset and the desired degree of conservatism.